- Africa - Madagascar

 Kirindy is part of the Manabe forests, also noted for their diverse botany which includes three of the island’s seven endemic baobabs, including the Giant Baobab and the smallest, the Bottle Baobab.
 Birdwatching is excellent, and we should see the Madagascar Jacana, Coquerels and Crested Couas and Sicklebill Vangas to name but a few.
 You may also see iguanids and the Flat-Tailed Tortoise – known as Kapidolo (ghost turtle), currently one of the most threatened of all the world’s tortoises.

-This evening, at approximately 1800hrs, we take a walk through the reserve to spot some of these nocturnal species including the Giant Jumping Rat (Hypogeomys antimena).
+This evening we take a walk through the reserve to spot some of these nocturnal species including the Giant Jumping Rat (Hypogeomys antimena).
 Accommodation is provided at the recently opened (April 2017) Relais du Kirindy.
 Your impressive nocturnal wildlife walk should leave you feeling that our night in Kirindy Forest was well worthwhile.
 (Overnight Relais du Kirindy, Kirindy Forest Reserve) BLD

 Tsingy de Bemaraha Strict Nature Reserve – 3 nights